 Rodenticide products placed on the market by manufacturers are of two types: 1) 'amateur' products are intended for members of the general public to control rodents in and around their homes and premises; 2) 'professional' products are intended for use by those who offer a paid professional service of pest control or where it forms a part of their regular operational duties.
 Usually professional products are sold in packs containing larger quantities of rodenticide.
 Those who purchase and use rodenticide products intended for use only by professionals are required to possess specialist knowledge that permits such products to be used effectively and safely.
 This document describes a framework for approved training courses set out by the Training and Certification Work Group (T&C WG) of the Campaign for Responsible Rodenticide Use (CRRU).
-This is applied to courses, and their associated syllabuses, intended to provide approved professional qualifications in rodent pest management for the purchase and use of rodenticide products, including those containing second-generation anticoagulants (SGARs) and first-generation anticoagulants (FGARS), as well as other professional use rodenticides.
-Possession of an approved qualification obtained after appropriate training, demonstrates professional competence at the point-of-sale and permits purchase of rodenticide products, which are labelled under HSE 'stewardship conditions' as follows:
+This is to be applied to courses, and their associated syllabuses, intended to provide approved professional certification in rodent pest management for the purchase and use of rodenticide products, including those containing second-generation anticoagulants (SGARs) and firstgeneration anticoagulants (FGARS).

+Possession of an approved certification obtained after appropriate training, will demonstrate professional competence at the point-of-sale and permit purchase of rodenticide products, which are to be labelled under HSE 'stewardship conditions' as follows:

-"To be used only by professional users holding certification demonstrating compliance with UK rodenticide stewardship regime requirements".
+" To be used only by professional users holding certification demonstrating compliance with UK rodenticide stewardship regime requirements".